 The primary role and function played by the City has been to provide housing for mature families, generally second or third home buyers, from the surrounding suburbs of Adelaide, other parts of Australia, and overseas.
 In addition to the amenity of the area and the proximity of the CBD, a major attractor for mature families is the presence of a number of private schools.
 As an established part of the Adelaide metropolitan area, many parts of the City are in the process of, or are undergoing suburban regeneration.
 However, the amenity of the area influences older people to stay in the area, and there are increasing opportunities for downsizing as well as a large number of aged accommodation facilities to cater for this demand.

 Future growth and change in the City of Burnside is largely influenced by a relative lack of strategic development sites as well as limited opportunities for dwelling gain through subdivision and infill.
-Regardless, in the main it is infill opportunities that will comprise the bulk of new dwelling supply to 2036.
-Dulwich - Rose Park, Magill - Rosslyn Park and Linden Park - St Georges are assumed to gain the most dwellings through infill development, but in most suburbs the overall increase is quite modest.
-In 2011 the population was approximately 44,000, and this is forecast to increase to just under 46,000 by 2036.
-This represents an annual average growth rate of 0.2% over the 25 years.
-At the time this forecast was prepared, the redevelopment of the Glenside Hospital was under consideration, but it is assumed it will provide medium to high density housing opportunities in the medium to long term.
-It is further assumed that this will encourage the in-migration of young adults and students seeking rental accommodation close to the CBD.
+Regardless, in the main it is infill opportunities that will comprise the bulk of new dwelling supply to 2041.
+Outside of the Glenside redevelopment, most dwelling gain will be via through infill development, but in most suburbs the overall increase is quite modest.
+In 2020 the population was approximately 47,000, and this is forecast to increase to just under 51,000 by 2041.
+This represents an annual average growth rate of 0.5% over the 25 years, higher in the inital 10 years at 0.8%, influenced by the build out of Glenside, before dropping back to a steady 0.3% for the remainder of the forecast period.